Do you know your FTEs from your PTEs? Have trouble figuring out the FWC and FWO?

 What is the FWC?

 The FWC is Australia’s national workplace relations tribunal.
-Its role is to assist employees and employers to maintain fair and productive workplaces.
+Its role is to assist employees and employers in maintaining fair and productive workplaces.
 Its role includes:

 - Setting minimum wages